 - The student must successfully complete the minimum required semesters of study and research beyond the bachelor's degree which may include formal courses, seminars, independent study, field work, and internships to a minimum of 74 credits of graduate work, plus 16 credits for the dissertation.
-At least two-thirds of the requirements must be met by courses, seminars, and other learning experiences numbered 500 and above with a minimum of 6 credits numbered 700 and above. - The student may be required to complete a cognate or equivalent which includes a planned sequence of courses outside the major (see individual departmental requirements). - A minimum of 32 credits in approved on-campus doctoral course work (not including the dissertation) must be completed after acceptance into the doctoral program at Andrews University.
-A minimum of 24 credits is required for students with an EdS degree from another institution and a minimum of 16 credits for students with an AU EdS degree. - Students must have a 3.30 cumulative GPA for all course work included in the degree program; a 3.30 GPA must be maintained in all post-master's course work (or post-specialist if a specialist degree was received before admission to the doctoral program) included in the degree program, and a 3.00 GPA overall in graduate work taken at Andrews University. - Students must take three educational foundations courses: EDFN500 and one course from two of the following areas: Historical (EDFN517), Philosophical, Psychological (EDPC514, 515, 516, 520, 680), Sociological or Theological. - Students must follow specific program requirements in the area of research (see Research Requirements). - · Students must establish residency as follows: - 1.
-PhD Residency.
-A sequence of two out of three consecutive terms (semester or summer) at a full-time load. - 2.
-EdD Residency.
-A sequence of any three out of seven consecutive terms (semester or summer) at a full-time load.
-This requirement may be met by enrolling for three consecutive summers. - Students must successfully pass the comprehensive examination. - Students are required to take 16 dissertation credits and write and defend a dissertation.
+At least two-thirds of the requirements must be met by courses, seminars, and other learning experiences numbered 500 and above with a minimum of 6 credits numbered 700 and above. - The student may be required to complete a cognate or equivalent which includes a planned sequence of courses outside the major (see individual departmental requirements).

+- A minimum of 32 credits in approved on-campus doctoral course work (not including the dissertation) must be completed after acceptance into the doctoral program at Andrews University.
+A minimum of 24 credits is required for students with an EdS degree from another institution and a minimum of 16 credits for students with an AU EdS degree. - Students must have a 3.30 cumulative GPA for all course work included in the degree program; a 3.30 GPA must be maintained in all post-master's course work (or post-specialist if a specialist degree was received before admission to the doctoral program) included in the degree program, and a 3.00 GPA overall in graduate work taken at Andrews University. - Students must take the following educational foundations

+EDFN500 Phil Foundations of Education & Psychology-3 and one course from two of the following areas: Psychological

+EDPC514 Psychology of Learning-2-3